tanema/gob/README.md

-  gob help     Show this message gob init     Create a .goproj file in the pwd, marking it as the root of a project. gob new,n    Creates a new directory with a .goproj and .gitignore file in it. gob sub      iterate through the src and add in all the submodules automatically gob version  Displays version Number.
+  gob help     Show this message gob init     Create a .goproj file in the pwd, marking it as the root of a project. gob new,n    Creates a new directory with a .goproj and .gitignore file in it. gob version  Displays version Number.

 Example: